 Wait, did you say GoDaddy?
 They’re best known for domain registration and web hosting but recently introduced a new and improved web builder.
 Now customers can simplify their online presence by keeping their domain registrations, web hosting, and website building and maintenance services under one umbrella.

 Who is GoDaddy?

 GoDaddy has been around since the 90s, and with nearly 80 million names registered, it’s no secret that they are the largest domain registrar on the planet.
 Just type in the URL you want to check, and if it isn’t available, a domain generator tool can help quickly choose an alternative.
+Anyways, traditional idea generation flow comes from the value you are about to create.
+Using a business name generator for business niche-oriented AI brainstorm and then checking out related domains’ availability can be more natural and less forced.
 They also have brokers that can arrange purchases of domain names between sellers and buyers.

 With over 20 million customers, they are also the world’s leading web hosting service.
 With award-winning support and a 99.9% uptime guarantee, GoDaddy attracts web designers, developers, bloggers, and online businesses, who want to grow their online presence.

 “If you build it, they will come” works in the movies, but not always in business.
 Creating a website that your customers will love should not be an anxiety-inducing event.
 The GoDaddy Website Builder offers several ready-to-launch templates that are designed for even the least tech-savvy business owner.

 Build, protect and grow your brand reputation online with marketing tools and personalized support from GoDaddy Guides.
 These trained experts are ready to help you select and integrate the solutions you need to build the most engaging customer experiences.
 They can also provide guidance and proprietary tools to help you improve the visibility and performance of your site.